FAQs

 Q: Does it come framed?

-A: It doesn't however I've now partnered up with an excellent framing partner, should you wish to have your print framed for an additional cost.
+A: It doesn't however I've now partnered with an excellent framing partner, should you wish to have your print framed for an additional cost.
 My original paintings aren't framed however they can be, as well.
-When I paint on wood panel, the panel's backing allows it to be hung from a nail.

 -